 Answer:

-NoSQL stands for ‘Not Only SQL,’ but it is also evolved due to some restrictions & challenges with traditional databases.
-NoSQL databases are designed to manage and work with large distributed data sets effectively.
-NoSQL databases are highly flexible; they allow us to store and process unstructured and semi-structured data that cannot be easily handled using a relational database system (RDBMS).
+NoSQL stands for “Not Only SQL.”
+Developers created NoSQL databases to overcome some restrictions and challenges of traditional databases.
+NoSQL databases manage large distributed datasets effectively.
+They also offer high flexibility, allowing developers to store and process unstructured and semi-structured data that relational database management systems (RDBMSs) do not handle easily.
 These databases are used for processing big data in real-time web applications.

 Q2.
 What are the features of NoSQL?